 The ingredients and seasonings are what make this the best corn fritter recipe you’ve ever tasted.
 Here’s what you need:

-- Dry Ingredients: cornmeal, self-rising flour (or all-purpose flour and baking soda), smoked paprika, salt & pepper
+- Dry Ingredients: cornmeal, all-purpose flour, smoked paprika, salt & pepper

 - Wet Ingredients: eggs, milk, oil, shredded Monterey Jack cheese